vsariola/sointu/README.md

 another few hundred bytes for the patch and pattern data.

 Sointu consists of two core elements:
-- A cross-platform synth-tracker app for composing music, written in [go](https://golang.org/).
+- A cross-platform synth-tracker that runs as either VSTi or stand-alone app for composing music, written in [go](https://golang.org/).
 The app is still heavily work in progress.
 The app exports the projects as .yml files.
-There are two versions of the app:
-  [cmd/sointu-track/](sointu-track), using a plain Go VM bytecode interpreter, and [cmd/sointu-nativetrack/](sointu-nativetrack), using cgo to bridge calls to the Sointu compiled VM.
-The former should be highly portable, the latter currently works only on x86/amd64 platforms.
 - A compiler, likewise written in go, which can be invoked from the command line to compile these .yml files into .asm or .wat code.
 For x86/amd64, the resulting .asm can be then compiled by [nasm](https://www.nasm.us/) or [yasm](https://yasm.tortall.net).
 For browsers, the resulting .wat can be compiled by [wat2wasm](https://github.com/WebAssembly/wabt).

-This is how the current prototype tracker looks like:
+This is how the current prototype app looks like:

 ![Screenshot of the tracker](screenshot.png)